People

 Creative Producer

-The University of Manchester is privileged to welcome internationally renowned representatives of humanities to share their knowledge, passions and experiences with us.
-These iconic individuals regularly work with Creative Manchester in supporting and starring in our events and initiatives.
+The University of Manchester is privileged to welcome internationally renowned representatives of the creative and cultural industries to share their knowledge, passions, and experiences with us.

 -